technicole-t/Intermediate-JavaScript-Katas/README.md

-# Precourse Section 2

-These are the last tasks you are expected to complete before you start the course.
-Please make sure you give us time to review your code ahead of your start date, else we may have to delay it!
-Don't forget - you're aiming for 200 points on CodeWars too.

-## Reading
+# 17 Short JavaScript Katas implemented with Full TDD

+This repository was created to practice demonstrating logic to solve and find solutions for short individual JavaScript problems.

+It is an NPM project and I have used Mocha and Chai to implement full TDD.

+### Learning Resources

-Take a look at [Kyle Simpson's Get Started](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/README.md) book, which is a great intro to JavaScript and gives a thorough overview of the things you should understand at this point.
+I used [Kyle Simpson's Get Started](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/README.md) book, which is a great intro to JavaScript and gives a thorough overview of the topics needed to complete these katas.
 Read the [Preface](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/preface.md), all of [Chapter 1](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/ch1.md) and [Chapter 2](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/ch2.md) up until the section on 'Immediately Invoked Function Expressions (IIFEs)'.

-You may also enjoy reading (or at least beginning!)
-Paul Ford's excellent article, [What is Code?](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)
+Another great resource is Paul Ford's excellent article, [What is Code?](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)

-It's a long read, but stick with it - it's probably one of the top articles of all time, on any subject.
-When Ford first published it in Bloomberg Businessweek, the magazine completely sold out and is almost impossible to get hold of in hardcopy now.

-## Regular Expressions
+### Regular Expressions

-Regular expressions are common across all programming languages and allow you to match complex patterns in strings of characters.
-Have you ever wondered how forms know whether your email address is valid, or how the strength of your password gets rated?
-These are examples of common problems can be solved with regular expressions.

-Work through [this tutorial](http://regexone.com/) to introduce the key components of Regular Expressions.
+I used [this tutorial](http://regexone.com/) to introduce the key components of Regular Expressions.

-Finally, play around with writing your own regular expressions in [Regexr](http://regexr.com/).
-Some matches to try:

-- A word with 8+ characters
-- A word of 5 characters including at least 1 number at the end
-- A sequence of words separated by underscores or hyphens
-- A valid .com email address
-- A valid .co.uk email address
-- A valid mobile phone number beginning in 07
-- A date in the format 11-01-2017 OR 11-02-17
-- A hashtag or mention e.g. #mondaymotivation, @northcoders

-## Functional Programming

-How about adding a couple of new tools to your toolbelt? `map` and `filter` are methods available on all arrays (like `slice`, `pop` and `push`) and are extremely useful!

-Map allows us to transform elements in an array, and filter allows us to filter down an array based on elements we want to keep or reject.

-Both of these things we can do perfectly well with for loops, but `map` and `filter` make it a lot easier, and arguably make our code easier to read.

-Firstly, watch [this video](https://www.youtube.com/watch?annotation_id=9a10b561-1e8b-405b-a677-73c215d264fb&feature=cards&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84&src_vid=Wl98eZpkp-c&v=BMUiFMZr7vk) on functional programming which explains how to use `filter` and how the same operation could be achieved with a normal for loop.

-Then watch [this video](https://www.youtube.com/watch?v=bCqtb-Z5YGQ&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84&index=2) which demonstrates the use of the native map method, another classic example of functional programming.

-## Challenges

-The steps for completing the final challenges in Section 2 are the same as Section 1.
-Use what you've learnt about regex and functional programming where you can, but if you can't make it work, feel free to send us a message on Slack or come along to a drop-in session.
-Any feeback you received on the previous section should be applied to your solutions.
-We expect you to use some array methods like [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) or any [other](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#) suitable method to solve the challenges.
-When you're finished, <a href='https://us-central1-precourse-pushes.cloudfunctions.net/reviewme/?section=PRE-2' target='_blank'> request a review.</a>